Pyres/resweb/README.md

     SERVER_HOST = "0.0.0.0"
     SERVER_PORT = 8080

+###Authentication Configuration
+If you would like to enable basic auth, enable the following settings:

+	BASIC_AUTH = True
+	AUTH_USERNAME = "someuser"
+	AUTH_PASSWORD = "somepassword"

+Then, use the username and password to login via the authentication popup provided by the browser.
+Be warned, this is just a stopgap and should not be considered secure.

 ##Running
 After installing, just run the following from the command line:

 	resweb

 Afterwards vist: http://localhost:5000